 There were other potential hazards with clamshells.
 The spring made a “pop” when the clamshell opened, which could potentially be an issue (some officers learned to restrict the opening of the clamshell with the support hand when noise discipline was important).

 Also, almost all of them were built as swivel holsters, where the holster body hung low from a belt loop, connected to the loop by a rivet.
 As such, they shared the faults of all swivels.
 The holster would beat your leg to death if you didn’t hold it when you ran.
 Worse yet, the rivet sometimes broke, sending the holstered weapon flying on the run, or leaving it behind on the seat of the car, or—God help you—leaving it in a criminal’s hands during a struggle.
-To help overcome this weakness, some enterprising LAPD officers were known to have a stronger rivet installed that was reinforced by a cotter pin.
+To help overcome this weakness, some enterprising officers (and later, manufacturers) peened the rivet and installed a cotter pin to prevent a separation.

 Additionally, since the holster body was made of stamped steel covered with leather, there were occasions where a fall or crash (typically involving a motorcycle officer) resulted in the revolver getting trapped in the crushed holster.
 This required a careful surgery to cut the holster apart, to get the gun out.
 The problem was exacerbated by some models that used aluminum shells, in lieu of the steel, to save weight.